 At your vaccination

 - DO bring a mask, your photo ID, your appointment confirmation number (if you have one), and either your insurance card or your red, white, and blue Medicare card (ages 65+).

-- DO be patient if there’s a line (and there very well may be).
+- DO be patient if there’s a line.
 You might want to bring a book to read or something else to pass the time.

 - DO be prepared to stick around for about 15 minutes after you receive the vaccine.
 This is so the people giving the shots can make sure you’re okay and not having any kind of a negative reaction.

 - DO make sure you schedule your second vaccination (if you’re receiving a two-dose vaccine), and write it down in your calendar.